Gidepan/portfolioSite/README.md

 # portfolioSite
-THis is maily built upon html, css and js. no framework
+This is maily built upon html, css and js. no framework